irichu/dotfiles/README.md

 ## 🎉 Welcome

 Welcome to my dotfiles.
-[This repository](https://github.com/irichu/dotfiles) helps easily set up a fast and intuitive terminal environment.
+[This GitHub repository](https://github.com/irichu/dotfiles) helps easily set up a fast and intuitive terminal environment.
 This setup installs Zsh with starship prompt, tmux, Neovim, and Golang and Rust-based command-line tools that starts and operates quickly.
 I would be delighted if even a single element leads to a new discovery for you.
 Grateful that you found this project and took a look!

 <img
   src="https://irichu.github.io/dotfiles/assets/images/irichu_dotfiles_main_screenshot.png"